crfmc/ctci/README.md

-Some of the problems found in the scratchpad directory are meant as additional practice problems found elsewhere, as well as explortory code written to investigate topics such as bitwise manipulations and JavaScript's wonderful language.
+Some of the problems found in the scratchpad directory are meant as additional practice problems found elsewhere, as well as exploratory code written to investigate topics such as bitwise manipulations and other features of JavaScript's wonderful language.

+For specific notes, check out the notes folder, which is made up of mostly comments about a particular facet of JavaScript.